Sam56754/email/README.md

 # Email reader-cli
-program to access email with cryptography
-# Email Project

 A simple Python project to connect to your email inbox and fetch messages securely using encrypted credentials.

 ## Setup Instructions